 Whilst a number of safeguards are in place to separate test flows from live it is the Users responsibility to ensure that these are employed correctly to prevent test data from entering the live service and similarly to prevent live data from entering the Test System.

 The User accepts that they must disconnect from the Test System.

-11. Definitions, Acronyms & Abbreviations